anupam2005/AzureCertificationPrep/README.md

 **Azure HDInsight** is an *open-source* analytics service for enterprises that makes it easy, fast, and *cost-effective* to process massive amounts of data.

+Formerly know as "Azure Machine Learning Service," **Azure Machine Learning** is an all-in-one service that supports the entire end-to-end process of creating, testing, and deploying machine learning models.
+This is the ideal service for creating your own custom machine learning models.
+(Use this to do your own stuff)

+**Azure Cognitive Services** is a machine learning service; however, this one provides **pretrained models** accessible via an API.

 ## 10. Security
 ------------